dstarrtrey/burger/README.md

 # burger
-burger logger with MySQL, Node, Express, Handlebars and a homemade ORM
+Burger logger with MySQL, Node, Express, Handlebars and a homemade ORM

 Everyone loves a good burger!
 Share yours with the world using **Eat-Da-Burger** burger logger!